berkeley-cdss/docs/course-software/otter/otter-gradescope-debugging.md

 2. SSH into the grading container using the provided command from the blue box at the top of the screen with the submission.
 The command will look something like `ssh username@remote-host -p password`.
 What is printed to your terminal after SSH-ing into the grading container is useful information.
 Read it!

-3. Activate the virtual environment from `requirements.txt` in the grading container using `conda activate otter-env`.
+3. Activate the virtual environment from `requirements.txt` in the grading container using `mamba activate otter-env` or `conda activate otter-env` for older otter versions.

 4. If `jupyterlab` was not an included requirement, run `pip install jupyterlab`.
 You can check if `jupyterlab` was installed by running `conda list | grep jupyterlab`.